SPontadit/LuxUmbra/README.md

 ## **Editor**

-The editor is build with Omar Cornut's "dear imgui" library.
+The editor is built with Omar Cornut's "dear imgui" library.

-+ **Change Scenes:** Change the current scene by click on the radio butons at the top of the editor.
++ **Change Scenes:** Change the current scene by clicking on the radio butons at the top of the editor.
 + **Post-Process:**
   + *Debug:* Show tone mapping, FXAA, SSAO or direct color only on the left part of the screen.
-The "percent" slider allows moving the white line that split the screen.
+The "percent" slider controls the horizontal position of the white line that splits the screen.
-  + *Tone Mapping:* Expose the tone mapping algorithm and the exposure factor.
+  + *Tone Mapping:* Exposes the tone mapping algorithm and the exposure factor.
-  + *FXAA:* Expose the overall FXAA quality.
+  + *FXAA:* Exposes the overall FXAA quality.
-  + *SSAO:* Expose SSAO settings.
+  + *SSAO:* Exposes SSAO settings.
-+ **Render Settings:** Expose shadow mapping parameters.
++ **Render Settings:** Exposes shadow mapping parameters.
-+ **Scenes:**  Expose camera, meshes, lights and materials properties.
++ **Scenes:**  Exposes camera, meshes, lights and materials properties.

 ![Editor](README_Resources/Editor.png)